opnsense/tools/README.md

 ------------------------------------------------

-The build is broken down into individual stages: base, kernel and ports can be built separately and repeatedly without affecting the others.
+The build is broken down into individual stages: base, kernel, ports, plugins and core can be built separately and repeatedly without affecting the other stages.
 All stages can be reinvoked and continue building without cleaning the previous progress.
-A final stage assembles all three stages into a target image.
+A final stage assembles all five stages into a target image.

 All build steps are invoked via make(1):